-Tax increase may not go to pay firefighter salaries
+Tax hike might not pay firefighter salaries

 BLOOMFIELD — While the campaign for a sales tax increase in the city of Bloomfield has centered around paying firefighter salaries, how the new revenue would be spent if the tax is approved has not been decided.